syncfusion-content/wpf-docs/wpf/SfTreeGrid/MergeCell.md

 ## Merging Cells

-You can merge the range of cells by setting [TreeGridCoveredCellInfo](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridCoveredCellInfo.html) (by defining Left, Right, RowIndex) to [TreeGridQueryCoveredRangeEventArgs.Range](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridQueryCoveredRangeEventArgs.html) and handling the event.
+You can merge the range of cells by setting [TreeGridCoveredCellInfo](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridCoveredCellInfo.html) (by defining Left, Right, and RowIndex) to [TreeGridQueryCoveredRangeEventArgs.Range](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridQueryCoveredRangeEventArgs.html) and handling the event.

 ### Column wise merging cells by fixed range

-You can merge the columns by setting the range using Left and Right properties of `TreeGridCoveredCellInfo`.
+You can merge the columns by setting the range using the Left and Right properties of `TreeGridCoveredCellInfo`.

 {% tabs %}
 {% highlight c# %}